Ibrahim2750mi/Paneer-se-Pyaaz/README.md

 Quantum Decisions: Every obstacle, enemy, or reward is placed using quantum-generated parameters for unmatched unpredictability.

 Quantum-Inspired Puzzles & Challenges

-Embedded Mini-Games: Solve puzzles like Lights Out, mini-Sudoku, or quantum logic gates integrated into the terrain.

 Quantum Phenomena: Engage with puzzles that use superposition, entanglement, and decoherence to create new gameplay twists (e.g., rules change unexpectedly, or solutions collapse from multiple possibilities).